 The Analytical AMNE database includes a full matrix of the output of foreign affiliates in 59 countries plus the rest of the world (in the host country, industry, parent country dimension), as well as matrices for value-added, exports and imports of intermediate inputs (host country and industry) over the period 2005-2016.
 34 unique industrial sectors are covered.
 A second set of matrices in the database provides information on output, value-added, exports and imports of intermediate inputs of domestic MNEs and non-MNE domestic firms (from 2008 onwards).
 In addition, split Inter-Country Input-Output tables are provided distinguishing for all countries the transactions of domestic-owned and foreign-owned firms.
 These tables can be used to analyse multinational production in value-added terms.
 The database was constructed on the basis of the OECD AMNE database which contains the official data on AMNE collected and published by national statistical offices (32 OECD countries plus Costa Rica and Lithuania, over 50 industries, since 1985).
 In order to estimate the missing information across countries and industries, additional national sources have been used and various statistical methodologies applied.
 It is important to note that analytical papers up to mid-2019 were based on a previous version of the database.

-Note: If downloads do not begin automatically, right-click and select "save as" to download the files.
+Note: If downloads do not begin automatically, right-click and select "save as" to download the files or open the download link in a new tab and refresh.

 Inter-Country Input-Output tables split according to ownership (domestic-owned and foreign-owned firms).
 Downloads in .zip format: